 The "Poster Child" of Perianal Fistulas

 Also known as anal furunculosis, or perianal sinus, perianal fistula is a medical condition that may affect a variety of dogs, but certain breeds are particularly predisposed.

 There appears to be some sort of connection between tail-set and the onset of perianal fistulas in dogs.
-Indeed, in the past, tail amputation in affected dogs was often advocated.
-The way the German shepherd carries the tail low between the hip bones along with the broad-based tail may be a predisposing factor.
-There are chances that there may also be a genetic predisposition.
+Indeed, in the past, tail amputation in dogs affected by this condition was often advocated as a treatment.

-But what exactly are perianal fistulas in dogs?
-To be graphic, the fistulas are simply holes found in the skin and underlying tissue found in the dog's perianal area (the area around the dog's anus).
+So what exactly are perianal fistulas in dogs?
+To be graphic, the fistulas are simply holes found in the skin and underlying tissue in the dog's perianal area (the area around the dog's anus).

 These holes may initially appear small, but as they progress, they may enlarge into tunnel-like formations causing wider and deeper holes surrounding the dog's anal area.
 The holes may appear ulcerated and may also drain fluid.

 In the early stages, the condition may be barely noticeable and the vet during an exam may be the first to notice the signs.

 In other cases, it's the owner to notice the later signs once they become more pronounced and difficult to ignore, but what are the symptoms of perianal fistulas in dogs?
 There are several.